MicrosoftDocs/azure-docs/articles/sql-database/sql-database-automatic-tuning.md

 Azure SQL Database provides detailed insight into the queries and indexes that you need to monitor.
 However, constantly monitoring database is a hard and tedious task, especially when dealing with many databases.
 Managing a huge number of databases might be impossible to do efficiently even with all available tools and reports that Azure SQL Database and Azure portal provide.
-This is the reason why you might consider delegating some of the monitoring and tuning actions to Azure SQL Database using Automatic tuning feature.
+Instead of monitoring and tuning your database manually, you might consider delegating some of the monitoring and tuning actions to Azure SQL Database using Automatic tuning feature.

 ## How automatic tuning works?